ahw0/Database-RisiKo/README.md

 In the first you get information about the classes implemented in the database.
 Here is a brief description of the following class of attribute attributes.
-For each attribute specifies the type, its implementation within the database, and a description which shows its use.
+For each attribute specifies the type, its implementation within the database, and a description that shows its use.
 In the second part, the associations are analyzed according to the class renovation model diagram.
-Each association is highlighted by a name, followed by a brief description showing the correlation between two classes.
+Each association is highlighted by a name, followed by a brief description showing the correlation between the two classes.
 Finally, the cardinalities and the meaning of the association between the two classes are analyzed.

 # Class Dictionary